 Access to Nudey Beach is quite remarkable as it’s through a specific walking track.
 This walking track winds through portions of the lush rainforest and gives guests stunning views of the forest as well as various wildlife.

-Aside from these two specific areas on the island, swimming is not encouraged at any other foreshore or shoreline areas.
+Aside from these two specific areas on the island, swimming is not encouraged in any other foreshore or shoreline areas.
 This is because the waters are not calm off of the other shorelines and can have some turbulent waters.

 Can You Swim At Fitzroy Island In December?